-CLASSROOM RIGHTS (price varies) allow unlimited use in face-to-face classroom situations for the life of the media, restricted to a single campus or location.
+CLASSROOM RIGHTS allow unlimited use in face-to-face classroom situations for the life of the media, restricted to a single campus or location.
 Please note that this license doesn't include public screenings or digital transmission of any kind.
-When available, consumer-priced DVDs may be used in the classroom.

-PUBLIC PERFORMANCE RIGHTS (PPR - $349.00) allow educational and nonprofit groups to exhibit our films to groups of 100 or fewer individuals where admission is not charged.
+PUBLIC PERFORMANCE RIGHTS (PPR) allow educational and nonprofit groups to exhibit our films to groups of 100 or fewer individuals where admission is not charged.
 The term of the public performance license is for the life of the DVD.
 However, if you intend to charge admission, expect an audience over 100, or publicly advertise the screening, then we ask that you contact us regarding an exhibition fee.
 Films purchased without Public Performance Rights are restricted for individual viewing or face-to-face teaching in the classroom only.
-Restricted to use on a single campus or usual place of presentation.

-DIGITAL SITE LICENSES (DSL - $499.00) allow colleges, universities and nonprofits to locally host and stream to their community on a closed, password-protected system for the life of the digital file.
-Restricted to use on a single campus and to those enrolled in online classes at that campus.
+DIGITAL SITE LICENSES (DSL) allow colleges, universities and nonprofits to locally host and stream to their community on a closed, password-protected system for the life of the digital file.

 FREQUENTLY ASKED QUESTIONS

-Q. Are universities or libraries responsible for uploading the film onto a locally hosted server themselves or does Kino Lorber EDU upload the files?
+Q. Are universities or libraries responsible for uploading the film onto a locally hosted server themselves or does Kino Lorber EDU upload the files for DSL?

-A. The purchaser receives a DVD, and the right to encode the film for their own system.
+A. The purchasing institution receives a DVD, and the right to encode the film for their own system.
 Upon request, Kino Lorber EDU will provide a download link to the encoded file at no additional charge.
-Kino Lorber EDU will encode from the best available media (often ProRes as opposed to DVD), to provide a higher-resolution file for a better viewing experience.
+We do not provide hosting services

 Q. How long does a Digital Site License last?